cyngiel/ToDoApp/README.md

 - **Task Count**: Displays the total number of tasks in the system.
 - **Priority Breakdown**: Shows how many tasks exist for each priority level (High, Medium, Low).
 - **Request Count**: Provides a count of how many requests have been made for each HTTP method (GET, POST, PUT, PATCH, DELETE) to the `/task` endpoint.

 ---
+## ⚠️ **Important**: The application uses a **test-mode database**

+- Database setup is designed to make testing easier and cleaner by resetting the environment on each run.
+- The database is **reset** every time the application stops.
+This means that once the app shuts down, any tasks, users, or other data will be erased.
+- Upon each launch of the application, the database is populated with **test data**.
+This includes predefined tasks and test users, for a quick start interacting with the app without needing to manually add data.

+---
 © 2025 Piotr Stefanski.